baldogiRichard/apex-hierarchy-chart/README.md

 ![image](https://github.com/user-attachments/assets/0b90d9b7-3fe2-47ab-bcfc-65af0671d430)

-Partial Data Load: If the attribute is enabled then only a chunk of the source data will be fetched towards the browser.
+<p>Partial Data Load: If the attribute is enabled then only a chunk of the source data will be fetched towards the browser.
 The number of fetched records is depending on the "Last Node Level to be Expanded" attribute.
-If the attribute is disabled then all data will be fetched in one run.
+If the attribute is disabled then all data will be fetched in one run.</p>

-Last Node Level to be Expanded: A number which tells on one hand what is the last expanded level on the displayed region but on the hand it tells the defined level + 1 which will be fetched during rendering.
-So for example if the value is 2 then the last expanded (or displayed) level will be the 2nd level but records till the 3rd level will be fetched towards the user.
+<p>Last Node Level to be Expanded: A number which tells on one hand what is the last expanded level on the displayed region but on the hand it tells the defined level + 1 which will be fetched during rendering.
+So for example if the value is 2 then the last expanded (or displayed) level will be the 2nd level but records till the 3rd level will be fetched towards the user.</p>

 <b>Column Mapping</b>